EFL Championship: History

 After winning the 2011 League Cup final, Birmingham City became the first Championship club to compete in the group stage of the UEFA Cup/Europa League, finishing third in the group, only one point behind Portuguese club Braga.
 Birmingham City eventually finished fourth in the Championship that season, and would lose to fifth-place Blackpool in the play-off.
 Wigan Athletic became the second club to participate in the Europa League group stage after winning the 2013 FA Cup, only to accumulate one win and lose their last three group matches.

-On 18 July 2013, UK bookmaker Sky Bet announced that they had signed a five-year agreement to sponsor the league.

 On 24 May 2014, the Championship play-off final between Derby County and Queens Park Rangers saw the highest crowd for any Championship fixture – 87,348 witnessed a Bobby Zamora stoppage time winner for QPR to win promotion for the London club.

 For the 2016–17 season, the Football League was rebranded as the English Football League.
 The league had a cumulative attendance of more than 11 million – excluding play-off matches – with more than two million watching Newcastle United and Aston Villa home fixtures alone, both of whom had been relegated from the Premier League in the previous season.
 This was included in the highest crowds for the second to fourth tier in England since the 1958–59 season.
 Newcastle won the title in 2016–17, while Aston Villa finished 13th, eventually returning to the Premier League in 2019.

 On 13 March 2020, Championship play was halted due to the COVID-19 pandemic, with a suspension lasting until 4 April.
 It was then extended to the end of April, with the league eventually restarting on 20 June.
 Leeds United were confirmed as champions on 17 July 2020, being promoted to the Premier League for the first time in 16 years.

 Brentford, having been in League Two in 2009 and gaining promotion to the Championship five years later, were promoted following a play-off victory against Swansea City on 29 May 2021, after losing the play-off to Fulham the previous year.
 On 29 May 2022, Nottingham Forest, having been in the Championship for 14 consecutive seasons, ended their 23-year absence from the top flight by beating Huddersfield Town in the play-off final, after being last in the league as late as round 8 of the 2021–22 season.

 The EFL Championship took a unique four-week break in November and December 2022 to allow for players to join their national teams at the 2022 FIFA World Cup held in Qatar.

+On 30 July 2026, Premier League clubs unanimously approved a proposed 10-year strategic partnership with the EFL, reportedly worth £1.5 billion.
+The Premier League also stated it already invests £1.6 billion every three years into the wider game and communities.